Moving to Dubai from the UK? Here’s everything you need to know

 Can Britons visit Dubai without a visa?

-British citizens are eligible for a free visa on arrival in the UAE.
+British citizens are eligible for a visa on arrival in the UAE.
 Visitors can stay for up to 30 days (can be extended for another 30 days).
 A return ticket out of Dubai, besides a six-month validity on your passport, is mandatory.

 Can I retire in Dubai?